JasherIO/jasher.io/src/data/blog/2018-11-21-rival-series-teams-promote.md

 RIVAL hosts the **Autumn Open** for European players Friday through Sunday.
 The three-stage event (qualifier, swiss, playoffs) features a $1000 prize pool.
 [Read more...](https://twitter.com/RivalEsportsGG/status/1065319057992364037)

-The sixth season of **Minor League Doubles** wrapped up over the weekend.
+The seventh season of **Minor League Doubles** wrapped up over the weekend.
 The Wizards defended their Academy League crown, becoming the second ever back-to-back champion.
 Meanwhile, the Ducks won their third franchise championship, by defeating the Bulls in a close final (4-3).
 [Read more...](https://www.mldoubles.com/single-post/2018/10/22/Season-7-Playoffs)

 ---